AAR (AIR) Outpaces Stock Market Gains: What You Should Know

-Prior to today's trading, shares of the airplane maintenance company had gained 15.34% over the past month.
-This has outpaced the Aerospace sector's gain of 0.06% and the S&P 500's gain of 6.27% in that time.
+Prior to today's trading, shares of the airplane maintenance company had gained 11.5% over the past month.
+This has outpaced the Aerospace sector's loss of 1.82% and the S&P 500's gain of 5.64% in that time.

-Investors will be hoping for strength from AAR as it approaches its next earnings release.
-In that report, analysts expect AAR to post earnings of $0.81 per share.
-This would mark year-over-year growth of 28.57%.
-Our most recent consensus estimate is calling for quarterly revenue of $481.82 million, up 6.55% from the year-ago period.
+Wall Street will be looking for positivity from AAR as it approaches its next earnings report date.
+On that day, AAR is projected to report earnings of $0.81 per share, which would represent year-over-year growth of 28.57%.
+Meanwhile, our latest consensus estimate is calling for revenue of $481.82 million, up 6.55% from the prior-year quarter.

-AIR's full-year Zacks Consensus Estimates are calling for earnings of $3.03 per share and revenue of $1.9 billion.
-These results would represent year-over-year changes of +27.31% and +4.62%, respectively.
+For the full year, our Zacks Consensus Estimates are projecting earnings of $3.03 per share and revenue of $1.9 billion, which would represent changes of +27.31% and +4.62%, respectively, from the prior year.

-Investors might also notice recent changes to analyst estimates for AAR.
+Any recent changes to analyst estimates for AAR should also be noted by investors.
 These revisions typically reflect the latest short-term business trends, which can change frequently.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
 Over the past month, the Zacks Consensus EPS estimate remained stagnant.
 AAR is currently sporting a Zacks Rank of #1 (Strong Buy).

-Investors should also note AAR's current valuation metrics, including its Forward P/E ratio of 16.98.
-Its industry sports an average Forward P/E of 22.26, so we one might conclude that AAR is trading at a discount comparatively.
+In terms of valuation, AAR is currently trading at a Forward P/E ratio of 16.99.
+Its industry sports an average Forward P/E of 22.4, so we one might conclude that AAR is trading at a discount comparatively.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report